Weldmicheal/ttm4175/a1/lab-a1.md

 [eclipse]: eclipse.html

 ## Java Keyword Piles

-**Task A1.1:**
+**Task A1.2:**
-Print the cards with the Java keywords, and cut them out.
+Print the [cards with the Java keywords], and cut them out.
 Shuffle the cards and pile them up.
 Each of the team members draws a card from the pile and assigns them to one of the keyword groups.
 Discuss for each keyword group what it is used for.

+[cards with the Java keywords]: https://dl.dropboxusercontent.com/u/830148/ttm4175/keyword-piles.pdf

 Take a picture of the piles and include it in your report.